Consuelo Alba | WFF Executive Director & Co-Founder

 Marisa was born and raised in Watsonville.
 She has an Arts and Cultural Management degree and loves to use her skills and passion for the arts to make a lasting impact in her community.
 Marisa also works with Arte del Corazón and is a grant equity ambassador for the Arts Council Santa Cruz County.
 In her own words: "Working towards a more equitable arts sector that is accessible for people who have been historically marginalized is the heart of my pursuits.”

-John Speyer John is a Watsonville Film Festival Co-Founder, and has been leading the production team since year one.
-A former bilingual high school history teacher and small-business owner, John was also an award-winning documentary film producer at Veremos Productions, a film production company based in Watsonville, which focused on sharing the stories of the Latinx community.
+John has been involved in WFF production & progrmming since year one.
+He is a former bilingual high school history teacher and small-business owner.
+John is also an award-winning documentary film producer at Veremos Productions, a film production company based in Watsonville, which focused on sharing the stories of the Latinx community.

 BOARD OF DIRECTORS

-A retired educator and committed community volunteer, Ron served in the Peace Corps in Venezuela and worked for PVUSD from 1979 to 2010.
+A longitme educator and committed community volunteer, Ron is currently a Vice Principal in the Pájaro Valley Unified School District.
+He served in the Peace Corps in Venezuela and began teaching in PVUSD schools in 1979.
 He is past-president of the Rotary Club of Freedom, Coordinator for the Watsonville Ivy League Project, and board member of MAIA Foundation (Migration and Adaptation In the Americas) in the Pájaro Valley.
-Ron helps run Snazzy Productions music promotion with his brother John.
+Ron also runs Snazzy Productions music promotion with his brother John.

 Huve Rivas | Board Member